ingo777/generator-icengbp/README.md

 ```
 $ bower install some-bower-module --save-dev
 ```
-Then manually edit the vendor_files.js variable in Gruntfile.js to add the full path to the js files you need from the vendor folder.
+Then manually edit the vendor_files.js variable in gulpfile.js to add the full path to the js files you need from the vendor folder.
-This grunt variable is what is used to create the script tags in the header of your index.html in the build folder (dev site).
+This Gulp variable is what is used to create the script tags in the header of your index.html in the build folder (dev site).
-When you run "grunt compile", this same variable is used to add the vendor files to the single, minified js file in the bin folder (prod site).
+When you run "gulp optimize", this same variable is used to add the vendor files to the single, minified js file in the build folder (prod site).

 ### More Info